 Homemade Apple Butter Recipe

-A simple Homemade Apple Butter recipe that you can make in the slow cooker.
-Use as a spread, a syrup or in your fall recipes!
-It’s one of the best apple recipes to make during the fall.
+A simple Homemade Apple Butter recipe that you can make in the slow cooker or Instant Pot.
+Use as a spread, a syrup or in your fall recipes.
+Instructions for canning included.

 Table of Contents

-5. What do you do with apple butter?
+8. What can you make with apple butter?

 What is the difference between applesauce and apple butter?

 Both apple butter and apple sauce are slow cooked apples and spices.
-Apple butter is cooked longer than applesauce which creates a thick, smooth, intense apple flavored spread.
+Apple butter is cooked longer than applesauce which creates a thick, smooth, intensely apple flavored spread.

 What apples are best for apple butter?